 10. WARRANTIES AND DISCLAIMERS

 GLOBAL RELAY IS COMMITTED TO MAKING COMMERCIALLY REASONABLE EFFORTS TO PROVIDE CUSTOMER A HIGH LEVEL OF SERVICE AVAILABILITY, SUBJECT TO CUSTOMER’S AND CUSTOMER’S THIRD PARTY NETWORKS AND VENDORS’ COOPERATION AND COMPLIANCE WITH THE AGREEMENT.
 NOTWITHSTANDING THE FOREGOING, TEMPORARY UNAVAILABILITY OF THE SERVICES MAY OCCUR AS A RESULT OF MAINTENANCE, SOFTWARE RELEASES, HARDWARE RELEASES, SECURITY ISSUES, INTERNET ISSUES, OR CONNECTIVITY ISSUES.
 EXCEPT AS OTHERWISE EXPRESSLY STATED IN THIS AGREEMENT, CUSTOMER EXPRESSLY UNDERSTANDS AND AGREES THAT CUSTOMER’S USE OF THE SERVICES IS AT ITS SOLE RISK.
 THE SERVICES ARE PROVIDED BY GLOBAL RELAY, AND ACCEPTED BY CUSTOMER, ON AN "AS IS" AND "AS AVAILABLE" BASIS.
-GLOBAL RELAY AND ITS SUPPLIERS AND PARTNERS, TO THE FULLEST EXTENT PERMITTED BY LAW, OTHERWISE DISCLAIM ALL WARRANTIES, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF TITLE, FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY AND NON-INFRINGEMENT OF PROPRIETARY OR THIRD PARTY RIGHTS, OR ABOUT THE ACCURACY, SECURITY, RELIABILITY, COMPLETENESS, OR TIMELINESS OF ITS SERVICES, SOFTWARE, OR CONTENT, OR THAT THE SERVICES ARE ERROR-FREE, OR THAT ANY ERRORS IN THE SERVICES AND/OR DOCUMENTATION WILL BE CORRECTED.
+GLOBAL RELAY AND ITS SUPPLIERS AND PARTNERS, TO THE FULLEST EXTENT PERMITTED BY LAW, OTHERWISE DISCLAIM ALL REPRESENTATIONS AND WARRANTIES, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF TITLE, FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY AND NON-INFRINGEMENT OF PROPRIETARY OR THIRD PARTY RIGHTS, OR ABOUT THE ACCURACY, SECURITY, RELIABILITY, COMPLETENESS, OR TIMELINESS OF ITS SERVICES, SOFTWARE, OR CONTENT, OR THAT THE SERVICES ARE ERROR-FREE, OR THAT ANY ERRORS IN THE SERVICES AND/OR DOCUMENTATION WILL BE CORRECTED.
 GLOBAL RELAY EXPRESSLY DISCLAIMS ANY REPRESENTATIONS OR WARRANTIES THAT CUSTOMER’S USE OF THE SERVICES WILL SATISFY ANY OF ITS STATUTORY OR REGULATORY OBLIGATIONS, OR WILL ASSIST WITH, GUARANTEE OR OTHERWISE ENSURE COMPLIANCE WITH CUSTOMER’S LEGAL REQUIREMENTS, OR ANY APPLICABLE LAW OR REGULATIONS.
 CUSTOMER ASSUMES ALL RESPONSIBILITY FOR DETERMINING WHETHER THE SERVICES ARE SUFFICIENT FOR CUSTOMER’S PURPOSES WITH RESPECT TO CUSTOMER’S REQUIREMENTS UNDER APPLICABLE LAWS.
 NO ADVICE, INFORMATION, INSTRUCTIONS, OR COST PROJECTIONS, WHETHER ORAL OR WRITTEN, FROM GLOBAL RELAY OR ITS EMPLOYEES, REPRESENTATIVES, OR AGENTS, OR THROUGH OR FROM USE OF THE SERVICES SHALL CREATE ANY PROMISE, WARRANTY, OR OBLIGATION NOT EXPRESSLY STATED IN THE AGREEMENT.

-Customer releases Global Relay from and agrees to defend, indemnify, and hold harmless Global Relay, its Affiliates, directors, officers, employees, agents, and Partners from and against any claims, actions, suits, demands, proceedings brought by third parties (collectively “Claims”) and any related damages, losses, liabilities, obligations, judgments, awards, costs or expenses, including reasonable legal fees (collectively “Damages”), to the extent connected with, arising out of, or related to Customer's: (a) negligence or misuse of the Services; (b) breach of the Agreement; or (c) use of Third Party Networks or combination of the Services with other products, processes, or material not provided by Global Relay, whether or not due to any act, error, omission, or negligence by Global Relay or any of its affiliates, officers, directors, employees, agents or others whom it is in law responsible.
+Customer releases Global Relay from and agrees to defend, indemnify, and hold harmless Global Relay, its Affiliates, directors, officers, employees, agents, and Partners from and against any claims, actions, suits, demands, proceedings brought by third parties (collectively “Claims”) and any related damages, losses, liabilities, obligations, judgments, awards, costs or expenses, (collectively “Damages”), to the extent connected with, arising out of, or related to Customer's: (a) negligence or misuse of the Services; (b) breach of the Agreement; or (c) use of Third Party Networks or combination of the Services with other products, processes, or material not provided by Global Relay, whether or not due to any act, error, omission, or negligence by Global Relay or any of its affiliates, officers, directors, employees, agents or others whom it is in law responsible.

 12. LIMITATION OF LIABILITY